rustwasm/wasm-bindgen/guide/src/examples/wasm-audio-worklet.md

 ### Browser Requirements

-This demo should work in the latest Chrome and Safari versions at this time.
+This demo should work in the latest Chrome, Firefox and Safari versions at this time.
-Firefox [does not support][firefox-worklet-import] imports in worklet modules, which are difficult to avoid in this example, as `importScripts` is unavailable in worklets.
 Note that this example requires HTTP headers to be set like in [parallel-raytrace][headers].

 [firefox-worklet-import]: https://bugzilla.mozilla.org/show_bug.cgi?id=1572644